 Each period, the government consumes G, which is financed by the net tax revenue.
 We assume that the social security budget is balanced each period.
 We also assume that all unintended bequests are fully taxed by the government.

 3.3 Decision Problem

-The dynamic programming problem of an age-j individual is then given by subject to
+The dynamic programming problem of an age-i individual is then given by